Do You Want to Know What the Heat Pump Defrost Cycle Is?

-Running the fan is the simplest and often best solution to start.
+Running the fan is the simplest and often the best solution to start.
 In most of the cases, blowing air will thaw equipment within 60 minutes.
-If outdoor temperature is extremely low, try setting up the fan on an exhaust setting.
+If the outdoor temperature is extremely low, try setting up the fan on an exhaust setting.
 Constant fan running will not solve the problem and freezing issues, but it is a good start and a way to keep your heat pump running.

 Move the Sensor

-If your unit has defrost option run, it every time when outside conditions cause freezing.
+If your unit has defrosted option run, it every time when outside conditions cause freezing.
 The power-saving settings and defrost mode are not going hand in hand.
 Additionally, they might be a reason for your frosting issue.
 If your defrost cycle is too short, it can cause freezing and frequent troubles for the owner.
-The best solution for proper clearance and ventilation is to set up your system as close as possible to manufacturer’s specifications.
+The best solution for proper clearance and ventilation is to set up your system as close as possible to the manufacturer’s specifications.

 Heat pumps come with a lot of benefits.
 If you are interested in purchasing one, let GreenMatch help you.
 Just fill out the form at the top of this page, and get up to 4 quotes from suppliers in your region.